vtexdocs/help-center-content/docs/announcements/en/get-order-and-list-orders-apis-may-now-return-orders-with-the-null-status.md

 author: authors_41
 slug: get-order-and-list-orders-apis-may-now-return-orders-with-the-null-status
 legacySlug: get-order-and-list-orders-apis-may-now-return-orders-with-the-null-status
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: As of 01/30/2019, orders may appear with null status in the responses for the Get Order and List Orders calls.
+announcementSynopsisEN: 'As of 01/30/2019, orders may appear with null status in the responses for the Get Order and List Orders calls.'
 ---

 As of __January 30, 2019__, requests to the [Get Order](https://developers.vtex.com/reference/orders#getorder) and [List Orders](https://developers.vtex.com/reference/orders#listorders) APIs may return orders with the `null` status.
 That result wasn’t previously available while using the referred APIs.